Belize at a glance

 Our Board of Directors, Advisory Board, Missionaries, Pastors and Churches follow the Southern Baptist (SBC) Faith and Message 2000, and the Apostles Creed.

 What denominations do we usually host?
-We've hosted Church groups from almost every Christian denomination.
-Here's some of Church denominations we hosted recently: Southern Baptist, Nondenominational, Independent Baptist, Bible, Calvary Chapel, Willow Creek Association, C3 Global, Evangelical, Assemblies of God, Methodist, Presbyterian, and the list keeps growing.
+We've hosted Church groups from almost every Christian denomination, including Southern Baptist, Nondenominational, Independent Baptist, Bible, Calvary Chapel, Willow Creek Association, C3 Global, Evangelical, Assemblies of God, Methodist, Presbyterian, and the list keeps growing.

 Most of our groups love helping our local Pastors by hosting a VBS for the village children in partnership with our local Churches.